North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 A note on money: the denar and cash

 You’ll deal in denar day to day.
 Cards are widely accepted in city hotels, supermarkets and most restaurants, but carry cash for the things that run on it: bazaar stalls, bakeries, smaller cafés, market produce, Matka boat tickets and kayaks, parking and the odd guesthouse.
 ATMs are easy to find in towns; withdraw a sensible amount at once and check your own bank’s foreign-withdrawal fee before you travel.
 The airport taxi and some tours can be paid in euros, but you’ll usually get a better effective rate paying in denar.
+Every figure here’s a 2026 range, not a fixed price - fares and entry fees nudge upward in high season.
+For the denar itself, ATMs, cards versus cash and tipping, see the currency guide.

 Accommodation